 Whether you prefer pre-workout or post-workout drink mixes, they are all “ok” for a carry-on bag or checked luggage.

-As long as your supplements don’t contain any banned substances in your departure location or destination and as long as you follow the guidelines I’ve outlined here (including TSA rules), you will enjoy your same workout routine and supplements with a change of scenery.
+As long as your pre-workout supplements don’t contain any banned substances in your departure location or destination and as long as you follow the guidelines I’ve outlined here (including TSA rules), you will enjoy your same workout routine and supplements with a change of scenery.

 Make sure to check our guide on our top pre-workouts for men that we tried and tested for side effects and efficacy ourselves.

 About The Author